 9. New Balance Fresh Foam Tempo

 We know, running gear can get expensive!
-Thankfully, every type of shoe has a quality option for a decent price, and that’s what this footwear is.
+Thankfully, most brands have quality options for a decent price, and that’s what this footwear is.

-For a decent price, you’ll get a Fresh Foam midsole which cushions your arches nicely using data-driven footbed shaping.
+For a decent price, you’ll get a Fresh Foam midsole that cushions your arches nicely using data-driven footbed shaping.

 They also have some nice short, round traction spots underneath them to keep you safe on moderately slippery and slidey surfaces.